cloudshiftstrategies/css_terraform_training/labs/lab2.md

 #### 2.1  Validate TFE login

-Go to https://app.terraform.io/app and confirm that you can login and see your organization
+Go to https://app.terraform.io/app (or your company's private TFE install) and confirm that you can login and see your organization

 #### 2.2 Create a terraform workspace and link to repo